ShehanMadushanka/puzzle_solver/README.md

 ## Code Structure
 - `_main.py`: Contains the main logic to initialize the WebDriver, capture the initial state, and start the puzzle-solving process.
-- `_test_driver.py`: Includes the implementation of the puzzle-solving algorithm and functions to interact with the web page.
+- `_automation.py`: Includes the implementation of the puzzle-solving algorithm and functions to interact with the web page.

 ## Running the Project
 To run the project, execute the `_main.py` script.
 Ensure that all dependencies, including Selenium and the appropriate WebDriver, are installed and configured correctly.

+## Target Website
+The puzzle solver is designed to automate solving puzzles on 'https://www.helpfulgames.com/subjects/brain-training/sliding-puzzle.html'.

 ## Future Enhancements
 - **Improved Algorithm**: Enhance the puzzle-solving algorithm for efficiency or to handle more complex puzzles.